lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 You may spend at most **16 APs** on Attributes.
 You may not have more than **1 Attribute rated 5** and no more than **2 Attributes rated 4 or higher**.

-> <i class="fa fa-info-circle" aria-hidden="true"></i> **Tip:** You don't gain any points for taking a rating 1 in an Attribute.
+> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** You don't gain any points for taking a rating 1 in an Attribute.
 It costs the same as rating 2.
 Rating 1 is there solely for roleplay flavor if you want to denote a disadvantage.

 <a name="action-skills"/>